poetic/ember-cli-fsg-list/README.md

 - actionName  : string, action name in your controller

 # Emitted variables from the component to the partial template
-- item           : Ember object, a object from the input list
+- item           : Ember object, an object from the input list
 - item.\_isTitle : boolean, if this item is a group title
 - item.\_title   : string, output of the group function
 _ \_selectItem   : function, used to bubble up the action to your controller